 There are housing and care options for people leaving treatment, but who do not feel ready to jump back into regular life just yet.
 Sober living facilities offer additional care in a sober environment for people who need more time to adjust and feel secure in their recovery path.

 Community groups offer a safe place for people recovering from addiction and they provide support for anyone who needs it.
-Well known community groups include Alcoholics Anonymous and Narcotics Anonymous.
+Well known community groups include Al Anon and Narcotics Anonymous.
 However, there are other programs that follow the 12-step program or similar programs.